-Description: Schedule 2 of its Incentive Based Regulation ("IBR") submission for the 2nd regulatory term.
-LEIPa age 10 of 73 provided advice on the policy and government framework for the implementation of IBR, providing strategic advice to IBR Council and TNB management regarding the IBR submission, managing and monitoring the submission process, coordinating with business entities and attending IBR Council meetings, progress meetings, and challenge workshops.
+Description: LEI was engaged by Tenaga Nasional Berhad ("TNB") to work as the project manager of its Incentive Based Regulation ("IBR") submission for the 2nd regulatory term.
+LEI provided advice on the policy and government framework for the implementation of IBR, providing strategic advice to IBR Council and TNB management regarding the IBR submission, managing and monitoring the submission process, coordinating with business entities and attending IBR Council meetings, progress meetings, and challenge workshops.
 Moreover, LEI reviewed the current Regulatory Implementation Guidelines ("RIGs") set by the Energy Commission and proposed enhancements to the RIGs.
 LEI is also currently involved in negotiations with the Energy Commission regarding proposed changes to the RIGs.
 LEI is also updating and providing enhancements to TNB's Revenue Requirement Model ("RRM") which sets the IBR tariff for each business entity.
 Furthermore, LEI is co-drafting the IBR submission report with TNB and will review the final IBR report before the submission.
 Lastly, LEI will be working with TNB to participate in the negotiations of the IBR submission with Energy Commission.